MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-xamarin-forms-get-started-offline-data.md

 ##Offline sync considerations

-In the sample, the **SyncAsync** method is called whenever the todoitem list is refreshed or a todoitem is added or completed.
-In a real-world application, you could make this sync functionality explicitly triggered by the user, or when the network state changes.
+In the sample, the **SyncAsync** method is only called on start-up and when a sync is specifically requested.
+To initiate sync in an Android or iOS app, pull down on the items list; for Windows, use the **Sync** button.
+In a real-world application, you could also make this sync functionality triggered when the network state changes.

 When a pull is executed against a table that has pending local updates tracked by the context, that pull operation will automatically trigger a preceding context push.
 When refreshing, adding and completing items in this sample, you can omit the explicit **PushAsync** call, since it is redundant.